How To Become A Cocktail Bartender

 First up let’s do some self-reflection.

 From the outside bartending looks cool and many could see themselves holding court behind the bar talking to the great and the good while mixing the occasional martini.
+However, there is an essential list of key bartender skills needed, as well as some other things to get used to such as a cocktail spec.

 What bartending really entails is long hours, back to back shifts, late nights, working every Friday and Saturday night, graft, dealing with drunkenness and many other not-so-glamourous parts of the job.